crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

      */
     'api_url'=> Constants::DEFAULT_LAPI_URL,

     // In seconds.
 The timeout when calling CAPI/LAPI.
+Must be greater or equal than 1.
 Defaults to 1 sec.
     'api_timeout'=> 1,

     // HTTP user agent used to call CAPI or LAPI.
 Default to this library name/current version.